Five Six Seven Eight

-Five Six Seven Eight is an Indian Tamil-language teen dance drama series directed by Vijay, Prasanna JK, and Mrudhula Sridharan and produced by A.L.
+Five Six Seven Eight is an Indian Tamil-language television series directed by Vijay, Prasanna JK, and Mrudhula Sridharan and produced by A.L.
 Alagappan and Hitesh Thakkur, starring Ditya Bhande, Nagendra Prasad and Chinni Prakash.
 It follows the lives of gifted middle-class youngsters turned financially disadvantaged dancers who work hard to overcome difficulty and achieve their dreams.
 It premiered on ZEE5 on 18 November 2022.